 In this study we examined a variety of calibration experiments to better understand the benefits and costs associated with different calibration choices for a complex, distributed hydrologic model in a data-scarce region.
 The goal of these experiments was to provide insight regarding the use of multisite data in calibration, the effects of parameter complexity, and the challenges of using limited data for distributed model calibration, all in the context of projecting future streamflow under climate change.

 This study tested two multi-site calibration strategies, the stepwise and pooled approaches, finding that the pooled approach using all data simultaneously provides improved calibration results.
 This suggests that small sacrifices of model performance at certain sites can improve and stabilize basin-wide performance.
-The pooled calibration substantially improves with increasing parameter complexity at the calibration sites, but the similar streamflow predictions at the validation sites between the semi-distributed and distributed pooled calibrations were found, suggesting over-fitting of the model from the fully distributed conceptualization.
+The pooled calibration substantially improves with increasing parameter complexity at the calibration sites, but similar streamflow predictions at the validation sites between the semi-distributed and distributed pooled calibrations were found, suggesting over-fitting of the model from the fully distributed conceptualization.
+It is worth noting that for the transformation of rainfall to runoff, up to five or six parameters can be identified on the basis of a single hydrograph (Wagner et al., 2001).
+Under this premise, the number of the HYMOD_DS parameters being calibrated in the semi-distributed approach remains realistic, but the fully distributed parameterization scheme likely causes poor identifiability of the parameters.
+Thus, pursuing a parsimonious configuration (e.g. optimization for a small portion of the parameters) with an effort to increase the amount of information (e.g. multivariable/multisite) is critical in the calibration of watershed system models (Gupta et al., 1998; Efstratiadis et al., 2008).
+We also note the important role of experienced hydrologists in designing a parsimonious hydrologic calibration (e.g. Boyle et al., 2000).
+In this study, the feasible ranges of the HYMOD_DS parameters were kept wide (as is often done in automatic hydrologic calibrations) without consideration of the physical properties of the basin; the judgment of local hydrologic experts could help reduce the feasible ranges used during the calibration and thus contribute to a reduction of calibration uncertainty.

-It is difficult to expect hydrologic models to yield reliable streamflow estimates at interior locations of a watershed when calibration is only based on data at the basin outlet, yet this is all too common in hydrologic model applications.
-The pooled calibration approach is superior to the basin outlet calibration in terms of its ability to represent interior hydrologic response correctly.
+Calibration only based on data at the basin outlet is all too common in hydrologic model applications and is sometimes considered comparable to multisite calibrations even for predictions at interior gauges (Lerat et al., 2012).
+In contrast, others have reported improvements in interior flow predictions by using internal flow measurements (Anderson et al., 2001; Wang et al., 2012; Boscarello et al., 2013).
+This is in agreement with the finding from this study, demonstrating the superiority of the pooled calibration approach to the basin outlet calibration in terms of its ability to represent interior hydrologic response correctly.
 This study shows the danger in relying on an outlet calibration for interior flow prediction.

+It was shown that caution is needed when using an outlet calibration approach for streamflow predictions under future climate conditions.
+This study showed that the basin outlet calibration can lead to projections of mid-21st century streamflow that deviate substantially from projections under multisite calibration strategies.
 From the test of implications of the pooled calibration in the context of climate change, it was found that applying the pooled calibration with semi-distributed and distributed parameter formulations showed clear gains in reducing uncertainties in predictions of monthly and seasonal water availability as compared to the basin outlet calibrations.
-Surprisingly, increased parameter complexity in the calibration strategies does not increase the uncertainty in streamflow projections, even though parameter equifinality does emerge.
+Surprisingly, increased parameter complexity in the calibration strategies did not increase the uncertainty in streamflow projections, even though parameter equifinality did emerge.
 The results suggest that increased (excessive) parameter complexity does not always lead to increased uncertainty if structural uncertainties in the model are present.